FAQ

 A: Majority of students follow a pre-master programme.
 A pre-master programme is meant for students who did not obtain a bachelor's degree with corresponding discipline they applied for, in order to improve certain skills and/or artistic research.
 It is also for students who need to develop (artistic) research ahead of a taught master's degree.

-The Pre-Master Programme can vary from 1-2 academic years, depending on your needs.
+A: The Pre-Master Programme can vary from 1-2 academic years, depending on your needs.

 A Pre-Master Programme will have a programme of minimum 45 and maximum 90 credits: